SoftInstigate/restheart-website/learn/initializer.md

 {% include docs-head.html %}

-> Initializer Will be part of RESTHeart 3.3
+> Initializer is available starting from RESTHeart 3.3

-You can have a preview from the current 3.3.0-SNAPSHOT version, donwload it from [sonatype](https://oss.sonatype.org/content/repositories/snapshots/org/restheart/restheart/3.3.0-SNAPSHOT/)
+You can have a preview from the current 3.3.0-SNAPSHOT version, download it from [sonatype](https://oss.sonatype.org/content/repositories/snapshots/org/restheart/restheart/3.3.0-SNAPSHOT/)

 An initializer is a class with the method `init()` that is invoked at RESTHeart startup.